 Found 110 - 120 results of 216 programs matching keyword "science of music"

+A concert performed by the renowned Hindustani classical music master Ali Akbar Khan on sarod, recorded in 1992.
 John Cage was one of the most influential composers in modern American music.
 He raised fundamental questions about the nature of music, and invigorated, provoked, and perplexed audiences throughout his long career.
 In this lecture from 1987, excerpts of his work are played and discussed.
 Afterwards, Cage takes questions and shares his thoughts on subjects ranging from the origins of his impulse to make music-"Many composers hear music before they write it, but I write music in order to hear it"-to using chance to create without ego or intention.
 He asks why we should listen to music instead of just listening to the sounds around us, and answers: "There's no reason."

 Composer and performer Pauline Oliveros has been a pioneering figure in American music for over four decades.
 In this intimate talk recorded at the Exploratorium on February 21, 1985, Oliveros discusses her decision to quit teaching and flee to Italy with her accordion, her appreciation of the Grateful Dead's concert sound system, and the perils of the squeezebox.
 She also takes audience questions and performs "Rattlesnake Mountain" live.
 In June, 2010, the Exploratorium will launch it's newest exhibition, Geometry Playground.
 Check out this teaser clip and come back for more on June 25th, 2010.
 This April Fools’ Day After Dark event exposed people’s threshold for taking chances.
 For example, visitors could test their belief in the laws of physics as a bowling ball swung toward them.
 They could also tackle a climbing wall, try their luck at casino games, and see if they had the nerve to carry out the instructions on a card they were given.
 In this extensive talk from 1985, prolific American composer, musician, and self-proclaimed 'student' Anthony Braxton discusses many elements of his musical work.
 Because Braxton sees his musical output as part of larger constellations of culture, politics, and spirituality, his talk is huge in scope, and his language sometimes dizzies while it dazzles.
 He discusses his personal rejection of music for entertainment, and considers instead what music might do to further universal values.
 He also takes audience questions and plays excerpts of some of his recordings.
 This talk will amuse, awe, challenge, and inspire interested parties old and new.
 A highlight of this After Dark evening was Thee Oh Sees, one of the Bay Area’s best underground bands, who created a playful aural disorientation while playing in front of “visual music” by the late experimental filmmaker and musicologist Harry Smith.